 Eagerly-awaited trading of shares in the first British carmaker to go public since 1970’s has generated tremendous excitement.
 Most traders were hopeful that the IPO, first announced in late August, might launch sometime before the end of 2018.

-It was, therefore, a very pleasant surprise for FTSE traders, to hear that Aston Martin announced in its IPO prospectus that conditional trading will commence on Wednesday, 3 October.
+It was, therefore, a very pleasant surprise for UK Index traders, to hear that Aston Martin announced in its IPO prospectus that conditional trading will commence on Wednesday, 3 October.

 With less than 2 weeks remaining until the automaker becomes a public company, now is the best time to prepare your trading resources to take advantage of the upcoming market opportunity.

 Whether Aston Martin shares crash following a disappointing IPO or soar above the proposed 1750-2250p pricing range, thanks to strong emotional attachment to the iconic luxury brand, you can benefit with the help of Accendo Markets brokers and its award-winning research team.